dandrewbarlow/nvim/README.md

 These are my `neovim` configuration files.
 They've gone through numerous revisions through the years, and are likely to undergo more.
-I began building up my config w/ `Plug`, then was wowed by NVChad as a plug&play alternative, before deciding that I wanted more control over my config, and was willing to learn in order to do it.
+I began building up my config w/ `Plug`, then was wowed by `NVChad` as a plug&play alternative, before deciding that I wanted more control over my config, and was willing to learn in order to do it.

-My current goal is to make `neovim`
+My current goal is to make `neovim`:

 1. sleek
 3. powerful